yayahjb/neartree/NearTree/README_NearTree.txt

    functionality for the template to work.
 For the built-in numerics of C++, they are provided by the system.

+ DistanceType Norm( void );
-                      // conversion constructor from the templated class to
+                            // a function "Norm( void )" of the templated class
-DistanceType Norm( ); DistanceType
-                      // (usually will return a "length" of type double)
+                            // to return DistanceType (usually will return a
+                            // "length" of type double)
  operator- ( );             // geometrical (vector) difference of two objects
                       // a copy constructor would be nice
                       // a constructor would be nice
                       // a destructor would be nice